3 Best OBD1 Scanners Review (2023)

 IMPORTANT ALERT: there are products called “OBD1 to OBD2 adapters”, and they claim to connect your OBD1 vehicles with your OBD2 scanners.
-Well, I have bought some of those to see if there is any magic.
-As I expected, there isn’t.
+Well, we have tested some of those to see if there is any magic.
+As we expected, there isn’t.
 So please, please, and please, don’t waste your money on those products.

 Product